graphhopper/directions-api/docs-route-optimization.md

 - "in_direct_sequence"

 #### in_same_route
-As the name suggest, with this relation type you can enforce the specified services or shipments to be in the same route.
+As the name suggest, it enforces the specified services or shipments to be in the same route.
 It can be specified as follows:

 ```json